ElliottHood/Smooth-Pixel-Perfect-Camera/README.md

 - Then the Pixel -> Screen camera re-renders the render texture at full resolution with the subpixel offset
     - This is where we apply post-processing effects like bloom so that those effects run at full resolution

+ The Pixel -> Screen camera is the MAIN CAMERA, and therefore should have the CinemachineBrain component

+ For other resolutions, you can change the value in the SmoothPixelPerfect script

 ## References

 - Inspired by aarthificial, who has created an excellent explanation on the topic: https://www.youtube.com/watch?v=jguyR4yJb1M

 ## Known Bugs / Quirks

-- Sometimes TextMeshPro doesn't perfectly align the pixels
-- Since the main camera can only see the Pixelated and UI layers, all Virtual Camera's MUST be on the Pixelated/UI layer
+- Since the main camera can only see the Pixelated and UI layers, all Virtual Camera's MUST be on the Pixelated/UI layer or they won't affect the Cinemachine Brain
-- UI elements and elements that you want to be able to interact with (ex.
-OnMouseDown()) must be on the UI layer,
+- Interactable UI elements (including GameObjects with OnMouseDown()) must be on the UI layer,
     - Otherwise the Main Camera will not render them and therefore not be able to hit them with a raycast
+- The provided 3x5 pixel-perfect font isn't always perfectly aligned due imperfections in from TextMeshPro's mesh rendering algorithm

 ## Dependencies